We treat every client like a person, not just a case, offering compassionate support.

 The Asylum Process

-The asylum process involves several key steps:
+The asylum process includes several important steps:

 - Asylum interview or immigration court hearing.
 If you are not in removal proceedings, you will have an interview with an asylum officer.
 If you are in removal proceedings, your case will be heard by an immigration judge in court.

 - Decision.
-If your asylum is approved, you may remain in the U.S. and apply for permanent residency after one year.
+If your asylum is approved, you may remain in the U.S. and can apply for permanent residency after one year.

 Why You Need an Immigration Lawyer